Gresham Attorneys Specializing in Restraining Orders

 A restraining order is a protective order issued by a judge in cases where domestic violence has occurred.
 These orders are put into place under the Family Abuse Protection Act (FAPA) to protect alleged victims from further violence or threat of violence.
 If you need a restraining order, visit our Domestic Violence page.
 Ms. Hedman specializes in helping victims of domestic violence but also defends persons against frivolous restraining orders.
 If you have been served such an order and wish to fight it, you need to contact our firm as soon as possible.
 You have only a limited amount of time to defend yourself and contest the order.

-At Hedman Family Law, our family law attorney can review your case, explain the terms of the restraining order, and advise you on your rights and legal options.
+At Hedman Family Law, our family law attorneys can review your case, explain the terms of the restraining order, and advise you on your rights and legal options.
 We understand the negative consequences such an order can have, especially as it relates to your parental rights and how it may impact your living arrangements as well as any future divorce or custody proceedings.

 Contesting a Restraining Order